Charles E W Bean, Diaries, AWM38 3DRL 606/49/1 - July 1916 - Part 4

 Ross staying in Bailleul.

-It made me think immediately
+It made me think immediately:

-: "Hallo - he must have orders
+: "Hallo - we must have orders

-to go South".
+to go South."
 What I heard

 from N.Z.
 Div.
 H.Q. the next

-day made me sure. xxx
+day made me sure.
+No

 Hastings (G.S.O 3 - intelligence) sd: